codeyab22/Party-Progressive-Budget/README.md

 # Party-Progressive-Budget
 # About the project:
 This is party progressive budget.
 This is a web application that allows the users to track their expenses through subraction and adding.
 They can create a Transation without trouble.
-When the user enters the transaction while offline, all data is stored in  indexDB and transferred back to the database.
+When the user enters the transaction while offline, all data is stored in IndexedDB and transferred back to the database.

 # User's Story
 I need an system to track my budget expenses for a special occassion, like travel and partying.